-In addition to important internal policies, Step Up for Students subscribes to the Donor Bill of Rights created by the Association of Fundraising Professionals (AFP), the Association for Healthcare Philanthropy (AHP), the Council for Advancement and Support of Education (CASE), and the Giving Institute: Leading Consultants to Non-Profits.
-We believe that every donor has the right to feel their information is protected and are afforded the rights listed below.
+In addition to the important aforementioned policies, Step Up For Students subscribes to the Donor Bill of Rights created by the Association of Fundraising Professionals (AFP), the Association for Healthcare Philanthropy (AHP), the Council for Advancement and Support of Education (CASE), and the Giving Institute: Leading

 Consultants to Non-Profits.
 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To assure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the not-for-profit organizations and causes they are asked to support, we declare that all donors have these rights:

 - To be informed of the organization’s mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes.

 - To be informed of the identity of those serving on the organization’s governing board, and to expect the board to exercise prudent judgment in its stewardship responsibilities.

 - To have access to the organization’s most recent financial statements.

 - To be assured their gifts will be used for the purposes for which they were given.

 - To be assured that information about their donation is handled with respect and with confidentiality to the extent provided by law.

 - To expect that all relationships with individuals representing organizations of interest to the donor will be professional in nature.